top of page

 When IS Laser Used?

-At SCALPEL M, we do use advanced Laser technology, but specifically for:
+At SCALPEL M, we do use advanced laser technology, but specifically for:

 • Anal Fistulas & Fissures